 For manuscript submission, one of the authors should submit the manuscript through the online Submit Paper and follow the instructions given on the screen.
 Only online submissions are accepted for peer review and publication.
 The author who submits the manuscript is responsible for the paper during all processes.
-The submitted manuscript must not publish before, and it is not under consideration for publication elsewhere.
+The submitted manuscript must not be published before, or under consideration for publication elsewhere.
 A copyright transfer forms must be completed (by all authors of the manuscript) before the paper can be published, to facilitate the processing of your manuscript, please fill out the agreement, and submit the completed form and accompanying notes with your paper.
-All manuscripts in accordance with the journal standards are subject to peer review by peer reviewers whose name will remain anonymous to the authors.
+All manuscripts in accordance with the journal standards are subject to double-blind peer review by peer reviewers who are experts in the same area.

 Manuscripts should be prepared in the style of the journal and in accordance with the uniform Requirement for Manuscript Submitted to Biomedical Journals (http://www.icmje.org).
 The editorial office reserves the right to edit the submitted manuscripts in order to comply with the journal's style.
 In any case, the authors are responsible for the published material.

 The manuscript must have been spell-checked and grammar-checked.